zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 **Abstract**

 We develop a minimal, testable interpretation of black–hole interiors within the **Relativistic Temporal Multiscale (RTM)** framework, in which characteristic process times obey a scaling law $`{T/T}_{0}\left( {= (L/L}_{0} \right)^{\alpha}`$ and the exponent α quantifies structural coherence.
-In the **high-α** limit—interpreted operationally as extreme coherence in a highly confined, multiscale medium—**local mesoscopic times shorten steeply with scale**, asymptotically approaching “frozen” internal dynamics without modifying the background spacetime metric.
+In the **high-α** limit, interpreted operationally as extreme coherence in a highly confined, multiscale medium, **local mesoscopic times shorten steeply with scale**, asymptotically approaching “frozen” internal dynamics without modifying the background spacetime metric.
 We **do not** identify $`\alpha`$ with thermodynamic entropy: α is an *operational coherence* parameter, whereas black–hole entropy remains a coarse–grained horizon quantity; accordingly, a state may exhibit very large α (fast internal organization) alongside large Bekenstein–Hawking entropy (horizon state count).
 This resolves an otherwise superficial tension between “maximal coherence” language and standard black–hole thermodynamics.

 To interface RTM with gravitational redshift, we distinguish **local** from **asymptotic** clocks and treat observed times as a competition between GR time dilation and RTM’s coherence–induced shortening, schematically